 Release of Students from School

 Students are expected to be in attendance for the complete session each school day.
-If for any reason a student must leave school before the regular dismissal hour, a parent or person authorized by the parent must come to the security desk after approval from the office.
+If for any reason a student must leave school before the regular dismissal hour, a parent or person authorized by the parent must come to the security desk with identification, after approval from the office.
 The authorized adult may escort the student out of the building.
 A sign-in and sign-out book indicating time of arrival or dismissal must be signed by the parent.
-Once a child arrives at school, he/she may never be sent home for assignments, books, projects, etc.
+Once a child arrives at school, he/she may not be sent home for assignments, books, projects, or lunch.

 Parents are asked to make appointments for doctors and dentists in advance so that they may be after school hours or during holiday weeks.